mh4x0f/extra-captiveflask/README.md

 now, you can choose to keep your custom version for yourself or send it to all wp3 users.

 have fun!
 Hack the Planet

+### Disclaimer

+Any malicious use of the contents from this repository, will not hold the author responsible, the contents are solely for educational purpose.

+- Usage of **extra-captiveflask** template for attacking without prior mutual consistency can be considered as an **illegal activity**.
+- Authors assume no liability and are not responsible for any misuse or damage caused by this program.